Emarhnuel/Fine-tuning-Mistral-7B-Instruct-with-QloRA/README.md

 * Quantization: BitsAndBytes for smaller model size and faster inference.
 * Dataset: c-s-ale/alpaca-gpt4-data (Hugging Face Datasets)

-Steps
+**Steps**

-Install Libraries:
+1. **Install Libraries**:

 Bash
 pip install -qU bitsandbytes datasets accelerate loralib transformers peft trl Use code with caution.

-Load and Prepare Dataset: Load the Alpaca GPT-4 dataset and format it for instruction generation tasks.
+2. **Load and Prepare Dataset**: Load the Alpaca GPT-4 dataset and format it for instruction generation tasks.

-Finetune the Model:  Using Lora and QLoRA, adapt Mistral-7B-Instruct to generate instructions.
+3. **Finetune the Model**:  Using Lora and QLoRA, adapt Mistral-7B-Instruct to generate instructions.

-Generate Instructions:  Feed the finetuned model a context and use the generate function to produce a new instruction.
+4. **Generate Instructions**:  Feed the finetuned model a context and use the generate function to produce a new instruction.

-Project Structure
+**Project Structure**

 The code (in a Colab notebook or similar) includes sections for:

-Library installation
+A) Library installation
-Model loading and configuration
+B) Model loading and configuration
-Dataset loading and preprocessing.
+C) Dataset loading and preprocessing.
-Training loop
+D) Training loop
-Inference demonstration
+E) Inference demonstration

-Note: To use this finetuned model, load it along with its tokenizer from the training output directory.
+**Note**: To use this finetuned model, load it along with its tokenizer from the training output directory.